Streamlining Purchase-to-Pay to Eliminate Work in Accounts Payable

 - We measure all invoices that require manual Intervention.
-Top 3 reasons are price related, quantity/receiving related and return to vendor (e.g., invoice quality, duplicate, or wrong tax).
+The top 3 reasons are price-related, quantity/receiving related, and return to vendor (e.g., invoice quality, duplicate, or wrong tax).

-- Outside of pricing, quantity would be next on our list of exceptions.
+- Outside of pricing, the quantity would be next on our list of exceptions.

 - The information we gather indicates that many of our documents are unable to post because the related goods receipt has not yet occurred.
-Although not truly an error, this requires multiple touch points as the processors must attempt posting for several days thereafter until the goods receipt is completed.
+Although not truly an error, this requires multiple touch points as the processors must attempt posting for several days thereafter until the receipt of the goods is completed.

 - Our biggest issue relates to Receiving issues.
-Invoices coming in prior to supply/services being received, which is compounded because of delays in the Receiving department to enter receipt information.
+Invoices come in prior to supply/services being received, which is compounded because of delays in the Receiving department to entering receipt information.
 We now have a process where invoices without receipts are held for 10 days.
 After 10 days, if receipts are not available they are assigned to Receiving for follow-up.